open-io/oio-sds/Variables.md

  * type: gboolean
  * cmake directive: *OIO_RAWX_EVENTS_ALLOWED*

+### rdir.fd_per_base

+> Configure the maximum number of file descriptors allowed to each leveldb database.
+Set to 0 to autodetermine the value (cf. rdir.fd_reserve).
+The real value will be clamped at least to 8.
+Will only be applied on bases opened after the configuration change.

+ * default: **0**
+ * type: guint
+ * cmake directive: *OIO_RDIR_FD_PER_BASE*
+ * range: 0 -> 16384

 ### rdir.fd_reserve

-> Only effective when `server.fd_max_passive` is set to 0 (autodetection).
-When deducing the maximum number of incoming connections, the rdir reserves that amount of file descritors to reach the database shards, and allocates what remains to the network.
+> Configure the total number of file descriptors the leveldb backend may use.
+Set to 0 to autodetermine the value.
+Will only be applied on bases opened after the configuration change.

- * default: **128**
+ * default: **0**
  * type: guint
  * cmake directive: *OIO_RDIR_FD_RESERVE*
- * range: 64 -> 1024
+ * range: 0 -> 32768

 ### resolver.cache.csm0.max.default